AI Hiring in 2026 — the practical guide

 A typical SaaS company filling a Senior SDR role gets 250 applicants.
 Old funnel: recruiter screens CVs (5 min × 250 = 21 hrs), invites the top 40 to phone screen (15 min × 40 = 10 hrs, half don't show), narrows to 12 for video round, 6 make it to hiring manager, 2 to final round, 1 offer.

-That's 4–6 weeks.
+That's 4–6 weeks 1 pegs the US average time-to-fill at 44 days).
 Most candidates ghost somewhere in there because the gap between "submitted application" and "first conversation" is 2–3 weeks.
+The LinkedIn Global Talent Trends report flags "slow first conversation" as the #1 reason qualified candidates abandon a process.

 AI screening compresses that.
 Every applicant gets a 10–15 minute conversational call within 24 hours of applying.
 The recruiter sees a ranked shortlist by Monday morning.
 The funnel goes from 6 weeks to 6 days, applicant ghosting drops from 50% to under 10%, and the quality of who reaches the hiring manager goes up because the screen actually scaled.